 The case of the Golden State Killer, also known as the ‘East Area Rapist’ and the ‘Original Night Stalker’ is one of the most infamous unsolved serial rape and murder cases in American history.
-The mystery of the man who between 1976 and 1986 carried out 12 murders, at least 45 rapes and more than 120 residential burglaries has been as frustrating as it has been haunting.
+The mystery of the man who between 1976 and 1986 carried out 12 murders, at least 45 rapes and more than 120 residential burglaries have been as frustrating as they have been haunting.
 Many, many victims and victim’s families have waited four decades to see the man who devastated their lives brought to justice.

 “We found the needle in the haystack and it was right here in Sacramento County.” – District Attorney Anne Marie Schubert